socketstream/socketstream/doc/guide/en/template_engine_wrappers.md

 };
 ```

-* `path` is path of the template file relative to the `client/templates` folder.
+* `path` is the path of the template file relative to the `client/templates` folder
 * `formatters` is a map of formatters SocketStream already knows about:
     * Each key is a file extension (without a dot `.`)
     * Each value is a formatter for that extension type
-* `defaultFormatter` is the formatter that SocketStream selects by default.
+* `defaultFormatter` is the formatter that SocketStream selects by default

-The formatter that `selectFormatter` returns is the formatter that SocketStream will use to render the template before passing it to the `process` function.
-If you return `false`, SocketStream will skip the formatter rendering process and pass along the template file raw instead.
+The formatter that `selectFormatter` returns is the formatter that SocketStream will use to render the template **before** passing it to the template engine's `process` function.
+If you return `false`, SocketStream will pass the contents of the file directly to the template engine without any pre-processing.

 ### Tips